mugberto/ror-social-scaffold/README.md

 # Scaffold for social media app with Ruby on Rails

 > This repo includes code for basic social media app built with rails.
 The app allows users to create account, see other users, invite them to friendship, and accept or reject thier friendship requests.
-A user also can create posts, publish them on their timeline, and see his friends' posts
+A user also can create posts, publish them on their timeline, and see his friends' posts.
+Also in this project, you can find some API endpoints of the Blog app.
+This will allow your app to be used in different ways, rather than just through your site - for example, a mobile app or a CLI application.

 ## Live demo